AndreaPontrandolfo/sheriff/README.md

 ### Comparisons

-The main difference between Sheriff and the other projects is that Sheriff is updated to the most recent version of Eslint and supports the new `FlatConfig` instead of relying on weird hacks using the [@rushstack/eslint-patch](https://www.npmjs.com/package/@rushstack/eslint-patch).<br>
+The main difference between Sheriff and the other projects is that Sheriff is updated to the most recent version of ESLint and supports the new `FlatConfig` instead of relying on weird hacks using the [@rushstack/eslint-patch](https://www.npmjs.com/package/@rushstack/eslint-patch).<br>
 There are of course other differences as well, but you can get an idea for yourself by reading their READMEs.

 ## <a name="migration-guide"></a>♻ Migration guide